 The ferry ticket to Alcatraz is the only cost: entrance to Alcatraz Island itself is free, and the audio tour they give you when you enter the former jailhouse is also free.

 Have drinks like a beatnik.

-From here, I suggest heading over to Vesuvio on Columbus Ave in North Beach for drinks at this iconic place.
+From here, I suggest heading over to Vesuvio on Columbus Ave in North Beach (San Francisco’s take on “Little Italy”) for drinks at this iconic place.

 Bar hop through North Beach.

 Turn your trip to North Beach into a pub crawl for the ultimate nightcap after a long, busy day in San Francisco.
 The bars in this area are really cool and unique.